Public Awareness & Advocacy

 What is the goal of an oral health awareness campaign?

-To turn attention into action—encouraging preventive behaviors, screenings, and informed decisions while advancing community oral health advocacy and equitable access.
+To turn attention into action by encouraging preventive behaviors, screenings, and informed decisions while advancing community oral health advocacy and equitable access.

 How do we connect oral health to broader public health?

-Emphasize the oral–systemic connection in every campaign—tie oral health to chronic disease prevention, maternal health, mental wellness, and healthy aging.
+Keep the oral–systemic connection front and center by tying oral health to chronic disease prevention, maternal health, mental wellness, and healthy aging, with clear steps readers can take.